Top 10 High-Fiber Foods For Gut And Overall Health

 Will fiber make me poop more?

-There is no right or wrong answer to this question and yes, but it depends because everyone is different and our health is complex.
-The right question might be, are you meeting the requirements for your fiber intake? then the answer is yes, it might increase the frequency of your stools if you want relief from constipation.
+There is no right or wrong answer to this question, and yes, it depends because everyone is different, and our health is complex.
+The right question might be, are you meeting the requirements for your fiber intake?
+If the answer is yes, it might increase the frequency of your stools if you want relief from constipation.

 In conclusion, incorporating fiber into your diet doesn’t have to be a chore or expensive.
-There are many ways you can get inexpensive foods that are pleasing to your palate, for example making delicious smoothies as we have mentioned in this article which doesn’t take a lot of time.
+There are many ways you can get inexpensive foods that are pleasing to your palate, such as making delicious smoothies, which, as we have mentioned in this article, doesn’t take a lot of time.

-Increasing fiber is well worth it as it can make you feel full, help eliminate stool easily, and best of all prevent many chronic diseases as a result
+Increasing fiber is well worth it, as it can make you feel full, help eliminate stool easily, and, best of all, prevent many chronic diseases.

 References